1-in-3 vs. Not-All-Equal: Dichotomy of a broken promise: Future directions

-We focussed on the class of problems of the form $\PCSP(\HG,\HH)$, where we believe a full complexity classification can be achieved relatively quickly.
-All tractable cases of such problems that we are aware of are those that can sandwich $\zaff$ or $\HD_3$.
-Are all remaining problems in this class \NP-hard?
-This was known to be true if $\G$ contains an undirected edge $\D_2$.
-We proved this to be true when $\G$ is balanced, i.e. all oriented cycles in it have net length 0, or when $\H=\D_2$ and $\G$ is an arbitrary unbalanced bipartite digraph.
+We proved this to be true when $\G$ is balanced (and contains at least one edge), or when $\G$ is an arbitrary unbalanced bipartite digraph and $\H=\D_2$.
 It is known (see e.g. \cite{notation_old}) and easy to show that $\G\to \D_3$ if and only if all oriented cycles in $G$ have net length divisible by 3.
-Thus, if the answer to the above question is positive, it would be sufficient to prove \NP-hardness for the following two cases: (a) when $\G$ is an oriented cycle of net length not divisible by 3 and $\H$ is a complete graph with at least three vertices, and (b) when $\G$ is an oriented cycle of non-zero net length divisible by 3 and $\H$ is $\D_3$-free.
+Thus, to answer the above question in the positive, it would be sufficient to prove \NP-hardness for the following two cases: (a) when $\G$ is an oriented cycle of net length not divisible by 3 and $\H$ is a complete graph with at least three vertices, and (b) when $\G$ is an oriented cycle of nonzero net length divisible by 3 and $\H$ is $\D_3$-free.

+To see why this is the case, note that when $\G$ has no edges $\PCSP(\HG, \HH)$ is tractable; when $\G$ is balanced and has an edge then $\PCSP(\HG, \HH)$ is tractable if and only if $\PCSP(\inn{1}{3}, \HH)$ is; when all cycles of $\G$ have net length divisible by 3 and $\HD_3 \to \HH$ then $\PCSP(\HG, \HH)$ is tractable by reduction to $\CSP(\HD_3)$.
+The remaining cases are when $\G$ is unbalanced yet all cycles have net length divisible by 3, and $\H$ is $\D_3$-free, which is hard by reducing from case (b) above, and when $\G$ has an oriented cycle of net length indivisible by 3, which is hard by a reduction from case (a) above.
+Thus we state the following problem.